top of page

 The Final Product: A Scalable System for Future Growth

-1. Creating an asset library that vendors could use to generate blog illustrations.The primary graphic designer for this project, extended the brand colour palette and visual style to create a illustration library populated with assets, that any designer could pick up and intuitively use, regardless of prior involvement with the project.
+1. Creating the Smart Library that vendors could use to generate blog illustrations.
+The primary graphic designer for this project, extended the brand colour palette and visual style to create a illustration library populated with assets and colour guidelines, that any designer could pick up and intuitively use, regardless of prior involvement with the project.

 Comments